-New Attack method discovered to compromise the WPA/WPA2 enabled WiFi networks that allow attackers to gain Pre-shared Key hash that used to crack Passwords used by targeted victims.
+New Attack method for WiFi hackers discovered to hack WiFi Password secured with WPA/WPA2 in WiFi networks that allow attackers to gain a Pre-shared Key hash that is used to hack Wifi Password used by targeted victims.

-This Method is discovered during the attack against the recently released WPA3 security standard which is extremely harder to crack since its used Simultaneous Authentication of Equals (SAE), a modern key establishment protocol.
+This new WiFi Hacker Method is discovered during the attack against the recently released WPA3 security standard which is exceedingly harder to crack since it used Simultaneous Authentication of Equals (SAE), a new key establishment protocol.

-New WP3 Security Standard released by Wi-Fi Alliance that provides Next-generation Wi-Fi Security with new capabilities to enhance both personal and enterprise networks and the new WP3 security standard that is a successor of WPA2.
+The new WP3 Security Standard released by Wi-Fi Alliance provides Next-generation Wi-Fi Security with new capabilities to enhance both personal and enterprise networks and the new WP3 security standard that is a successor of WPA2.

-Researcher finds this attack to compromise the WPA/WPA2 password without performing EAPOL 4-way handshake.
+The researcher finds this attack for WiFi Hacker to compromise the WPA/WPA2 password without performing EAPOL 4-way handshake.

-Also, this attack work Against all type of 802.11i/p/q/r networks with roaming functions enabled and it’s unclear how many vendors and how many routers this technique will work.
+Also, this attack works Against all types of 802.11i/p/q/r networks with roaming functions enabled, and it’s unclear how many vendors and how many routers this technique will work.

-Robust Security Network Information Element (RSN IE) is an optional one in 802.11 management frames and its working in a single EAPOL frame.
+A robust Security Network Information Element (RSN IE) is an optional one in 802.11 management frames and its works in a single EAPOL frame.

 Pairwise Master Key ID (PMKID) can be captured from RSN IE whenever the user tries to authenticate with the router.

-In order to make use of this new attack you need the following tools:
+In order to make use of this new attack, as a WiFi Hacker, you need the following tools:

 $ ./hcxdumptool -o test.pcapng -i wlp39s0f3u4u5 –enable_status